lasseoe/zabbixctl/man.md

 **-T --triggers**

-Search on zabbix triggers statuses.
-Triggers could be filtered using /<pattern>
+Search Zabbix triggers statuses.
+Triggers can be filtered usingi the /<pattern>
 argument, for example, search and acknowledge all triggers in a problem state and match the word 'cache':